tldr-pages/tldr/pages/common/htpasswd.md

 `htpasswd {{path/to/file}} {{user_name}}`

-- Add user to htpasswd file in batch mode without password verification (for script usage):
+- Add user to htpasswd file in batch mode without an interactive password prompt (for script usage):

 `htpasswd -b {{path/to/file}} {{user_name}} {{password}}`